Foreign interventions by the United States: World War II

-A series of Neutrality Acts passed by the U.S. Congress in the 1930s sought to return foreign policy to non-interventionism in European affairs, as it had been prior to the American entry into World War I. However, Nazi German submarine attacks on American vessels in 1941 saw many provisions of the Neutrality Acts largely revoked.
+A series of Neutrality Acts passed by the U.S. Congress in the 1930s sought to return foreign policy to non-interventionism in European affairs, as it had been prior to the American entry into World War I. However, Nazi Germany's U-boat attacks on American vessels in 1941 saw many provisions of the Neutrality Acts largely revoked.
 The Two-Ocean Navy Act of 1940 would ultimately increase the size of the United States Navy by 70%.
 The British-American destroyers-for-bases deal in September 1940 saw the U.S. transfer 50 Navy destroyers to the Royal Navy in exchange for rent-free, 99-year leases over various British imperial possessions.
-The U.S. gained the rights to establish new military bases in Antigua, British Guiana, Newfoundland, the Bahamas, the southern coast of Jamaica, the western coast of Saint Lucia, the Gulf of Paria, the Great Sound and Castle Harbour, Bermuda.
+The U.S. gained the land rights to establish new military bases in Antigua, British Guiana, Newfoundland, the Bahamas, the southern coast of Jamaica, the western coast of Saint Lucia, the Gulf of Paria, the Great Sound and Castle Harbour, Bermuda.

 During the Second World War, the United States deployed troops to fight in Europe, North Africa, and the Pacific.
-The U.S. was a key participant in many battles, including the Battle of Midway, the Normandy landings, and the Battle of the Bulge.
+The U.S. was a key participant in many battles, including the Battle of Midway, Operation Torch, the Normandy landings, and the Battle of the Bulge.
 In the time period between December 7, 1941 to September 2, 1945, more than 400,000 Americans were killed in the conflict.
-After the war, American and Allied troops occupied both Germany and Japan.
+After the war, American and Allied troops occupied Austria, Germany and Japan.
 The U.S. maintains garrisoned military forces in both Germany and Japan today.

 The United States also gave economic support to a large number of countries and movements who were opposed to the Axis powers.
 President Franklin D. Roosevelt's cash and carry policy was a precursor to what would become the Lend-Lease program, which "lent" a wide array of resources and weapons to many countries, especially Great Britain and the USSR, ostensibly to be repaid after the war.
 In practice, the United States frequently either did not push for repayment or "sold" the goods for a nominal price, such as 10% of their value.
 Significant aid was also sent to France and Taiwan, and resistance movements in countries occupied by the Axis.

+During the war, postwar planning efforts moved from securing a "quarter hemisphere" against Nazi Germany in June 1940 to economically and then politically and militarily dominating "the whole postwar world unified under U.S. leadership.
+Now globalization was axiomatic, requiring no justification.
+American interests and responsibilities "embrace the whole world.'"
+By early 1942, the diplomats and experts recruited by the United States Department of State saw the aim of U.S. superiority as a "established fact".